David Luiz: Benfica

-2007–08: First successes
+2007–10: Primeira Liga and Taça da Liga

 On 31 January 2007, David Luiz joined Portuguese club Benfica as a replacement for Tottenham Hotspur-bound Ricardo Rocha, on loan.
 He made a somewhat tumultuous debut for the club in a UEFA Cup match against Paris Saint-Germain at the Parc des Princes, partnering compatriot Anderson in the centre of defence, replacing the injured Luisão.
 Benfica lost the match 2–1 but progressed to the next round after winning 4–3 on aggregate.

 On 12 March 2007, David Luiz played his first league match for Benfica, against União de Leiria.
 At the end of the season, following ten league appearances, he joined permanently for a €1.5 million transfer fee and signed a five-year contract with the club.
 Before the ensuing campaign, he scored his first goal for the club in the Guadiana Trophy friendly tournament, against Sporting CP.
 However, David Luiz only managed eight appearances in the league due to injury as Benfica finished fourth.

-2008–10: Vital player

 On 11 January 2009, David Luiz scored his first goal for Benfica, the match's only goal in a home success against Braga.
 He played most of the campaign as a left back, at the expense of Portuguese international Jorge Ribeiro.

 However, it was in the 2009–10 season, when new manager Jorge Jesus arrived to Benfica, that David Luiz became a club symbol and vice-captain.
 He was ever-present, appearing in 49 matches (three goals, 4,206 minutes), as Benfica won the league after a five-year wait.
 In the season's Taça da Liga, in a 1–4 away win against Sporting CP, he opened the score in the eighth minute, with Benfica also eventually winning the competition.
 David Luiz won the Portuguese Liga Player of the Year that same season with 38% of the vote while the runner-up, his teammate Ángel Di María, received 8%.

 On 30 September 2009, Benfica sold 25% of David Luiz's economic rights on any future transfer to a third-party owner, Benfica Stars Fund, along with other teammates.
 He was valued at €18 million, with the fund paying €4.5 million; his contract was also renewed in October with a release clause of €50 million.